WhiskeySockets/Baileys/README.md

  If you're interested in building a WhatsApp bot, you may wanna check out [WhatsAppInfoBot](https://github.com/adiwajshing/WhatsappInfoBot) and an actual bot built with it, [Messcat](https://github.com/adiwajshing/Messcat).

 ## Install
-Create and cd to your NPM project directory and then in terminal, write: ``` npm install baileys ``` Then import in your code using:
+Create and cd to your NPM project directory and then in terminal, write: `npm install @adiwajshing/baileys` Then import in your code using:
 ``` javascript
     const WhatsAppWeb = require('baileys')